Guide to Geofiction

 Geofiction and other Hobbies

 Geofiction has a lot to do with other popular hobbies.
 The biggest connection is that between geofiction and tabletop (or pen-and-paper) gaming.
-These games almost always take place look at, Space Robots in a fictional universe, and many of them are modified, adapted, and changed by the players themselves.
+These games almost always take place checkout, Poker Chips in a fictional universe, and many of them are modified, adapted, and changed by the players themselves.
 Thus, the same creativity and imagination that is important to creating an amazing tabletop gaming experience is also key to good geofiction.

 Geofiction also plays a role in fanfiction, which is a subset of fiction writing.
 This usually takes well-known concepts developed by other writers and expands them using geofiction, which is creating a new world or new components of a world from scratch.
 The Star Wars Extended Universe is the best example of this.
-Several authors have taken the original Star Wars environment try, RC Outdoor Aerobatics and expanded it even further, using their own creativity to add on to the story in what is essentially the world's most successful collection of fanfiction.
+Several authors have taken the original Star Wars environment also look at, HobbyKing 1:5 Scale RC Bike and expanded it even further, using their own creativity to add on to the story in what is essentially the world's most successful collection of fanfiction.

 If you have a hobby that is even remotely related to these, you can see how geofiction is related to and complementary to your hobby.
 Therefore, giving geofiction a try may even help you with your original hobby of choice.